chinamike65/hugo-tuolesi/content/book5/book5en.md

 The Theravada Arhats do not have so many wishes, nor do they have such great power.

-3. Different fruit positions
+3. Different Results

 There is a difference between the size and the vehicle in the fruit position pursued by practice.

-The Mahayana pursues the fruition of a Buddha, and the Hinayana pursues the fruition of an arhat.
+The Mahayana pursues the fruit of Buddhahood, and the Hinayana pursues the fruit of an Arhat.

 The Mahayana Buddhahood is far higher than Theravada Arhats in terms of wisdom and ability.

 The purpose of Mahayana practice is to benefit oneself and others.
-In addition to liberating oneself, it also needs to save sentient beings in the six realms.
+In addition to liberating oneself, we also need to save sentient beings in the six realms.

 The Theravada Arhats also teach sutras and teachings and save sentient beings, but compared to the scope of the Mahayana teachings, they are very small.